 If the Bible is from God (and it is1), then we can know that it is accurate when discussing historical science.
 In order to interpret properly the natural evidence, then, one must know what the Bible teaches about the history of the Earth.
 There certainly are differing views about some of the particulars of the biblical Creation model, based on how one interprets certain passages.
 Some Scriptures are not explicit about precisely what happened at various times in Earth history (e.g., during the Creation week or during and immediately after the Flood).
 But the Creation scientist understands the importance of not contradicting Scripture when attempting to develop a comprehensive scientific model or framework within which all scientific disciplines must fit.

 That said, the question of when death on the Earth began can have implications that affect our understanding of various questions in Creation science.
 It is clear, biblically, that humans would not have died had they not sinned (Genesis 3:22), but what of the rest of the Creation?
 If animal death could occur before the Fall (i.e., before Adam and Eve’s first sin), for example, then we would have to assume that death was a design feature of the planet from the beginning, rather than being a part of the Curse placed upon the Earth as a result of the Fall (Genesis 3:17-19).
-This concept could affect creationists’ attempts to understand cases of so called “natural evil,” where, for example, various living things seem to have been designed to kill (e.g., parasitoids, pathogens, and phages).
+And if that is the case, one cannot argue against theistic evolution by claiming that there was no pre-Fall animal death.
+Pre-Fall animal death could also affect creationists’ attempts to understand cases of so called “natural evil,” where, for example, various living things seem to have been designed to kill (e.g., parasitoids, pathogens, and phages).
 If all death was solely a result of the Fall, then we would assume that such cases of “natural evil” were not part of God’s original design, but were part of the Curse.
 If death could, in fact, occur prior to the Fall, then a different response to some forms of “natural evil” might be more relevant (e.g., microevolution and/or diversification, displacement from intended habitat, or degeneration), although some forms of “natural evil” still might have been directly due to the Curse.

 Also, if death could occur before the Fall, there might be implications of that fact when we examine the fossil record.
 Creationists generally interpret the bulk of the fossils that are found at the base of the fossil record to be a result of the Flood, since it is thought to be the first major catastrophic event in Earth history.
 It is thought that only local catastrophes happened in the 16 centuries up to the Flood.
 If death could occur prior to the Fall, however, then there may be another catastrophic event of global proportions that could be relevant when studying the fossil record as well: day three.